cbohnert67/50_DAYS_OF_PYTHON/readme.md

-# 50 Days of Python
+# 50 Days of Python in 4 hours

 83 challenges tackled in 4 hours with Github Copilot instead of 40!